-Data on disability was derived from answers to questions 14 and 15 of the census questionnaire.
-Question 14 was a two-part question that asked about the existence of the following long lasting conditions: (a) blindness, deafness or a severe vision or hearing impairment (sensory disability), and (b) a condition that substantially limits one or more basic physical activities such as walking, climbing stairs, reaching, lifting or carrying (physcial disability).
+Data on disability was derived from answers to questions 15 and 16 of the census questionnaire.
+The 2002 census questions were amended, in consultation with users and interested groups, to include three new categories of disability (Q15) and one new category of activity (Q16).
+Question 15 was a five-part question that asked about the existence of the following long lasting conditions: (a) blindness, deafness or a severe vision or hearing impairment (sensory disability), (b) a condition that substantially limits one or more basic physical activities such as walking, climbing stairs, reaching, lifting or carrying (physical disability), (c) a learning or intellectual disability, (d) a psychological or emotional condition and (e) other, including any chronic illness.

-Question 15 was a four-part question that asked whether an individual had a physical, mental or emotional condition lasting six months or more that made it difficult to perform certain activities.
-The four activity categories were: (a) learning, remembering or concentrating (mental disability); (b) dressing, bathing or getting around inside the home (self-care disability); (c) going outside the home alone to shop or visit a doctor's office (going outside the home disability); and (d) working at a job or business (employment disability).
+If a person answered YES to any of the parts of Q15, they were then asked to answer Question 16.
+This question was also a five-part question that asked whether an individual had a difficulty doing any of the following activities: (a) learning, remembering or concentrating (mental disability); (b) dressing, bathing or getting around inside the home (self-care disability); (c) going outside the home alone to shop or visit a doctor's surgery (going outside the home disability); (d) working at a job or business or attending school or college (employment disability) and (e) participating in other activities, such as leisure or using transport.